On the Estimation of Latent Distances Using Graph Distances: Proofs

 \subsection{Proof of \thmref{graph-distance-general}}

-As before in \eqref{d-lb}, we have $\hat d_{ij} \ge d_{ij}$ for all $i \ne j$.
-Recall the definition of $p_{ij} \equiv p(i,j)$ in \eqref{p}.
-Let $p_0 = \phi(r/2) > 0$ and note that $p_0 \ge c_0 (1/2)^\alpha$.
-Below, $c_1, c_2$, etc, will denote positive constants that only depend on $(\alpha, c_0)$.
+In the following, $C_0, C_1, C_2$ refer to the constants appearing in the statement of \thmref{graph-distance-general}, while $c_1, c_2, \dots$ denote positive constants that only depend on $(\alpha, C_0)$.
 Since the result only needs to be proved for large $r/\eps$, we will take this quantity as large as needed.
 In what follows, we connect each node in the graph to itself.
 This is only for convenience and has no impact on the validity of the resulting arguments.